You can tour Jennifer Lawrence’s Newport mansion wedding venue - The Boston Globe

 Advertisement

-Back in 2012, Belcourt, “was in very bad shape,” says the project’s architect, Shahin Barzin.
+Back in 2012, Belcourt, “was in very bad shape,” said the project’s architect, Shahin Barzin.

 The slate roof was leaking and needed to be replaced.
 The sweeping wooden staircase wasn’t structurally sound.
 The front courtyard, where Belmont once kept a menagerie of animals, which he later donated to the Roger Williams Park Zoo, needed to be entirely re-landscaped.
-And the 40,000-square-foot space was packed with stuff – everything from valuable antiques to trash – that Rafaelian’s team threw in dozens of dumpsters or transported to a storage unit near Alex & Ani’s Cranston, R.I., headquarters.
+And the 40,000-square-foot space was so packed with stuff – everything from valuable antiques to trash – that Rafaelian’s team filled dozens of dumpsters and transported the rest to a storage unit near Alex & Ani’s Cranston, R.I., headquarters.

 Today, with the renovation about 80 percent complete, Belcourt is arguably as awe-inspiring as the other mansion museums that line Newport’s Bellevue Avenue.
 It’s also unique.
 For instance, it was originally conceived as a bachelor pad – and there’s no kitchen.